richClubb/12Month12Projects/Month01-raspi-door-camera/generalnotes.md

 ### Next

+* Figure out minimum set of packages needed for this
+* Get some kind of encoding working (h264)
 * See if this is possible to stream to a mobile phone, because that might be enough of a backbone to get most of the stuff running.
 * Write a test C app which does something similar to the gst-launch command
 * Look at how this can integrate with something like OpenCV